phucvu-nyu/bst236/docs/chapter_workflow/git.md

 **Initial Repository Setup and Branch Creation**

-1. **Clone the Repository**
+1. **Fork the Repository**
-      - Use `git clone` to download the remote repository to your local machine.
-(If the Github repository is not from your collaborators, you need to fork the repository to your own account and clone the repository from your account.)
+      - Go to the original repository on GitHub
+      - Click the "Fork" button in the top-right corner to create your own copy
+      - This creates a copy of the repository under your GitHub account

+2. **Clone Your Forked Repository**
+      - Clone your fork (not the original repository)
+      ```bash
+      git clone git@github.com:YOUR_USERNAME/REPOSITORY_NAME.git
+      cd REPOSITORY_NAME
+      ```

+3. **Add Original Repository as Remote**
+      - Add the original repository as a remote called "upstream"
+      ```bash
+      git remote add upstream https://github.com/ORIGINAL_OWNER/REPOSITORY_NAME.git
+      ```
+      - You now have two remotes:
+        - `origin`: your fork
+        - `upstream`: original repository

-2. **Create a New Working Branch**
+4. **Create a New Working Branch**
       - Every new feature should be developed in a new branch
-      - Execute `git checkout -b my_feature` to create and switch to a new branch named 'my_feature'
+      - Execute `git checkout -b my_feature` to create and switch to a new branch
-      - This effectively creates a local copy of the repository on a separate branch
+      - This effectively creates a local copy on a separate branch

 **Code Development and Local Changes**

-1. **Modify Local Code**
+3. **Modify Local Code**
-      - Make necessary changes or additions to source files on your local hard drive
+      - Make necessary changes to source files

-2. **Review Code Changes**
+4. **Review Code Changes**
-      - Use `git diff` to inspect modifications made to the codebase
+      - Use `git diff` to inspect modifications

-3. **Commit Local Changes**
+5. **Commit Local Changes**
-      - Use `git commit -a -m "Descriptive message about changes"` to update staged code to the local Git repository
+      - Use `git commit -a -m "Descriptive message about changes"`

-4. **Push Branch to Remote Repository**
+6. **Push Branch to Your Fork**
-      - Execute `git push origin my_feature` to upload the local `my_feature` branch to GitHub
+      - Execute `git push origin my_feature`

 **Handling Remote Repository Updates**